What Is Parental Anxiety and How to Cope With It?

 Parenting with anxiety can significantly impact parenting and the parent-child relationship.
 Anxious parents may become overprotective, restrict their child’s independence, and struggle to provide emotional support effectively.
 Such experience can lead to strained communication, decreased trust, and hinder the child’s emotional development.

-So, how to help a parent with anxiety?
+So, how do you help a parent with anxiety?
 Seeking help and coping strategies can help parents manage their anxiety, leading to a more positive parent-child relationship.

 -